“That girl’s gonna be the first female president,” I said, and Dale laughed. He understood what I was talking about.

 In this interaction, observe how she challenges the boar while also keeping the rock between them:

-When she reached the fish ladder (a slab of concrete steps that salmon once used to jump the falls), she placed each footstep precisely, slowly climbing down while never taking her eyes off of him.
+When she reached the fish ladder (a slab of concrete steps that salmon once used to jump the falls), she went down it backwards, placing each footstep precisely while keeping her eyes on the boar.
 It was fascinating to watch her negotiate the situation.
-We saw bears much larger than her back down way more quickly in one-to-one conflicts.
-And in this same scenario, a more aggressive bear might’ve gotten his ass handed to him for being so impertinent, but this little female handled the interaction with finesse, maneuvering out of reach without a scratch.
+We saw bears much larger than her relent much more quickly in one-to-one conflicts.
+This little female handled the interaction with finesse, maneuvering out of reach without a scratch.

-She was resilient to boot: not long after this encounter, once the boar was gone, she returned to her spot at the lip.
+She was resilient to boot: once the boar was gone, she returned to her spot at the lip.

 A bear without a name

-No one knew who she was, exactly.
-Although many of the bears that fish the river are known (most of them are given a number, and a few also develop nicknames), even the rangers have difficulty distinguishing between all of them, especially the subadults just emerging on the scene.
-Typically, bears are not given an ID until they’ve lived on their own for a few years.
+Although many of the bears that fish the river are known and numbered, no one knew who she was.
+Of course, even park rangers have difficulty distinguishing between all of the bears, especially the subadults just emerging on the scene, which our girl certainly was.
+And typically bears are not assigned an ID until they’ve lived on their own for a few years.

 This brave little bear was a nobody, but she’d quickly become my favorite, and I wanted a name for her.
 I ran through the possibilities.
 It had to be a girl’s name, of course, but not just any girl.
 This bear was special—optimistic, intelligent, and a little bit of a badass—and her name had to reflect her character.